Russell-S-Harper/FLT/COMMERCIAL-LICENSE.md

 3. Usage Limitation:

+    a.
 The Licensee may distribute the code in source or compiled form to third parties or end users, subject to compliance with the terms of this Commercial License.

+    b.
+The Licensee is responsible for ensuring that third parties and end users are made aware of the Commercial and Individual Licenses and the terms and conditions set forth herein.

 4. Code Modification: